jdiep1034/cs326-psi/docs/final.md

 This is where you can view your account information, including the build you currently have saved to the account.
 Since builds are currently stored server side with a unique build ID that must be matched by a user account, you MUST have an account to save a build.

 # Authentication
+	For authenticated we used the passport library and set it up so that if someone's not logged in, he she can't access the website at all.

 # Conclusion